- Home

 If you miss a mortgage payment, your lender will send you a late payment notice with a due date of when they expect your next repayment.
 The lender may also impose a late fee.
 If you only miss the one repayment, and can keep making regular repayments afterwards, the long-term effects could be minimal, though payments more than 14 days late may still be recorded in your credit history.

-If you're unable to make your repayment, if you contact your lender about your missed repayment, they may be able to assist, such as by putting a financial hardship plan together, or adjusting your loan terms.
+If you have problems paying your mortgage, you can contact your lender to see if they’re able to assist, such as by putting a financial hardship plan together, or adjusting your loan terms.

 But if the lender is unable to get in touch with you about a missed repayment, they may issue a default notice, indicating that you have 30 days to make your repayment before they take legal action.
 A default on your home loan will be recorded in your credit history, and will likely make a significant negative impact on your credit score for several years.

-If you can’t keep up with the payment plan, you could contact a mortgage broker or a financial counsellor and seek an appropriate solution.
-You may need to find ways to make changes to your loan or other expenses.
+If you can’t keep up with the payment plan, you may want to consider contacting a mortgage broker or a financial counsellor to seek an appropriate solution.
+This could range from refinancing your loan to making changes to your income and expenses.

 Compare home loans in Australia